ZombaSY/CUD-NET-release/README.md

-# CUD-Net: Color Universal Design Neural Filter for the Color Vision Deficiencies
+# CUD-Net: Color Universal Design Neural Network for the Color Vision Deficiencies

 This repository is the official implementation of [CUD-Net: Color Universal Design Neural Filter for the Color Vision Deficiencies]